 - Delivering all promises in writing

 You can see the entire breakdown of this rule on the FTC website.

 The Magnuson-Moss Act

-According to the FTC, “[the] Magnuson-Moss Warranty Act is the federal law that governs consumer product warranties.”
-The law prohibits dealers and manufacturers from claiming that your warranty is void.
-It also makes it illegal to deny you coverage under your warranty because someone (other than the dealer) did maintenance on your car, or because you used recycled parts.
-So while it may not protect you from buyer’s remorse, it may protect you if you get a junk car.
+The Magnuson-Moss Warranty Act prohibits dealers and manufacturers from claiming that your valid warranty is void.
+It also makes it illegal to deny you coverage under your warranty because someone other than the dealer did maintenance on your car, or because you used recycled parts (unless the maintenance or recycled parts specifically led to your car’s defect).

-One of the biggest benefits to using a credit card is return protection.
-Basically, return protection is a feature offered on most credit cards (except Visa cards, which only offers it on their Signature cards) that allows you to return an item, within a certain dollar amount, if the store won’t take it back.
+Basically, return protection is a feature that allows you to return a qualifying item, even if its merchant won’t take it back.
 In essence, it extends the return timeframe.

-This is perfect for buyer’s remorse because most credit card companies don’t even mind if you open the item or use it, as long as you keep the packaging and you don’t purposely destroy it.
-There are different guidelines depending on which card you have, so be sure to check it out though.
+This is perfect for buyer’s remorse, because some credit card networks don’t even mind if you open the item or use it, as long as you keep the packaging and you don’t purposely destroy it.

 Buyer’s remorse is real.
 We all face it.
 We all make impulse purchases.
 The key is to know what your rights are and what you can return (and when).
-From the FTC to state laws to your own credit card company, it’s possible to save yourself from your own stupidity.
+From the FTC to state laws to your own credit card company, you may have more remorse recourse than you think.